rafaelma/pgbackman/docs/manual.rst

 * **[remarks]:** Remarks

-All backup definitions from a PgSQL node will be started/stopped automatisk if the PgSQL node gets the status changed to RUNNING/DOWN.
+All backup definitions from a PgSQL node will be started/stopped automatically if the PgSQL node gets the status changed to RUNNING/DOWN.

 The default value for a parameter is shown between brackets ``[]``.
 If the user does not define any value, the default value will be